-Traditional bread made in Elizabethian times, made with beer and wholemeal bread flour.
+This is traditional medieval bread made in Elizabethian times, made with beer and wholemeal bread flour.
 Great rustic bread perfect with soups, stews or made into sandwiches.

+I love visiting medieval and historical fairs and have always loved researching historic recipes.
 Today I wanted to share with you a simple bread made with beer, which was popular in Elizabethan times in England.

-Why bake this bread ?
+Why bake this medieval recipe ?

 MY OTHER FAVOURITE BREAD RECIPES